 Use cinnamon to discourage rabbits, mice, and other rodents

 Indoor plants and greenhouses can have problems with spider mites.
 But cinnamon kills spider mites and stops them from spreading on your house plants and in your greenhouse.
 Sprinkle cinnamon on the soil surface around plants and on the leaves of plants using a light touch.
+Use cinnamon oil, diluted to 1% with olive oil, and wipe the underside of leaves, if you have a serious infestation.
+Cinnamon repels these pests of houseplants and interrupts their breeding cycle.

-Use cinnamon rooting hormone does the trick
+Use cinnamon rooting hormone to encourage root development

 Have you ever used one of those powdered rooting hormones and had the sulphur smell catch in your throat?
 Like sulphur, cinnamon is a natural fungicide that helps most plants root, while inhibiting the spores that cause rot in stem cuttings.
 Dip prepared plant stems in cinnamon and push them into the soil.
 It’s an effective rooting hormone that’s easy to use and inexpensive.